 The establishment of the Faculty of Social Sciences and Humanities in East London is an exciting new era in the history of the University of Fort Hare because for the first time in its 95 year history (established 1916) the institution has the potential for significant growth in an urban environment to complement its rural origins.
 The establishment of the Faculty has afforded the academic staff the opportunity of taking a fresh look at the nature of the programme offerings and to explore the possibilities of making programmes both more exciting and marketable.
 To this end we strive to offer our prospective students academic programmes leading to qualifications that are stimulating, that will allow for individual intellectual growth, and at the end of the day, will make our graduates marketable in their careers of choice, as well as responsible citizens in their respective societies.
 The Faculty of Social Sciences and Humanities offers training in various disciplines, as outlined in this website:

-Dr B.P.
+Prof B.P.
 Tshotsho

 Executive Dean: Teaching and Learning